csacanam/deramp-contracts/docs/ARCHITECTURE.md

 ## Overview

-The Deramp Smart Contract System is a modular, proxy-based architecture designed for secure and efficient payment processing, invoice management, and treasury operations.
+The Deramp Smart Contract System is a modular, proxy-based architecture designed for secure and efficient payment processing, invoice management, treasury operations, and yield farming.
 The system follows a microservices-like approach where each module handles specific business logic while maintaining data consistency through a centralized storage layer.

 ### Key Features